Pensions and Divorce in Arizona

 If you are going through a divorce and one of the spouses has a pension, you may be wondering when and how you will receive your community property share of that pension and even how your interest in that pension will be calculated.
 Pensions and divorce in Arizona present many complicated issues.

 A 401(k) or IRA are easier to divide because you will know the exact value of those retirement accounts and can calculate the community property portion of those accounts.
-Either a special order is issued by the court directing the company managing the retirement account to move a portion of the retirement account into a separate retirement account in the spouse’s name or the plan administrator may be able to simply do a rollover whereby the amount is rolled out of the existing account into a new retirement account.
+Either a particular order is issued by the court directing the company managing the retirement account to move a portion of the retirement account into a separate retirement account in the spouse’s name.
+Or, the plan administrator may be able to simply do a rollover whereby the amount is rolled out of the existing account into a new retirement account.

 Pensions, however, are different than a traditional 401(k) or IRA.
-A pension provides the recipient to receive a series of monthly payments for either a fixed period of time or during the life of the employee after reaching a certain age.
+A pension provides the recipient for receiving a series of monthly payments for either a fixed period or during the life of the employee after reaching a certain age.

 Pensions and Divorce in Arizona | Boncoskey v.
 Boncoskey

 The Arizona Court of Appeals in the Boncoskey v.
-Boncoskey case provides valuable insight into how trial court’s are required to divide pensions in an Arizona divorce case.
-The court distinguished between vested (a.k.a. matured) rights and non-vested pension rights, A pension is matured if the person is presently entitled to retire and begin receiving pension payment.
-A pension is unvested if the person is not presently entitled to a pension, but may be entitled to pension payments in the future.
+Boncoskey case provides valuable insight into how trial courts are required to divide pensions in an Arizona divorce case.
+The court distinguished between vested (a.k.a. matured) rights and nonvested pension rights, A pension is matured if the person is presently entitled to retire and begin receiving pension payment.
+A pension is nonvested if the person is not currently entitled to a pension, but may be entitled to pension payments in the future.